 - 7. Jurisdiction is conferred by §27 of the 1934 Act.
-The claims asserted herein arise under §§10(b) and 20(a) of the 1934 Act and Securities and Exchange Commission ("SEC") Rule 10b-5. - 8.
-Venue is proper here pursuant to §27 of the 1934 Act.
+The claims asserted herein arise under and pursuant to Sections 10(b) and 20(a) of the Exchange Act (15 U.S.C. §§ 78j(b) and 78t(a)) and Rule 10b-5 promulgated thereunder by the SEC (17 C.F.R. § 240.10b-5). - 8.
+Venue is proper here pursuant to §27 of the Exchange Act.
 Oatly's ADSs are listed on the NASDAQ, which is located in this District, and many of the acts and transactions giving rise to the violations of law complained of occurred here.
 Oatly maintains offices in the United States in this District.
 The depositary of Oatly ADSs, JPMorgan Chase Bank, N.A., is also located in this District. - 9.
-In connection with the acts alleged in this complaint, defendants, directly or indirectly, used the means and instrumentalities of interstate commerce, including, but not limited to, the mails, interstate telephone communications and the facilities of the national securities markets.
+In connection with the acts alleged in this complaint, Defendants, directly or indirectly, used the means and instrumentalities of interstate commerce, including, but not limited to, the mails, interstate telephone communications and the facilities of the national securities markets.